CrowdStrike/terraform-provider-crowdstrike/docs/resources/cloud_security_suppression_rule.md

 ### Optional

 - `asset_filter` (Attributes) Filter criteria for scope assets. (see [below for nested schema](#nestedatt--asset_filter))
 - `comment` (String) Comment for suppression.
-This will be attached to the Findings suppressed by this rule.
+This will be attached to the findings suppressed by this rule.
 - `description` (String) Description of the suppression rule.
 - `expiration_date` (String) Expiration date for suppression.
 If defined, must be in RFC3339 format (e.g., `2025-08-11T10:00:00Z`).
 Once set, this field cannot be cleared.
 The suppression rule will still exist after expiration and can be reset by updating the expiration date.
 - `rule_selection_filter` (Attributes) Filter criteria for rule selection. (see [below for nested schema](#nestedatt--rule_selection_filter))